Bao-Trinh-Quoc/assignment2-new/README.md

 # 03/04/2024
 Added getSize and getMaxSize in sherlock_bag and watson_bag <br>
 added condition when Sherlock and Watson meet, they will exchange their items as long as the size of their bag is not exceed the max size and had that item <br>
+Changed from get to peak in the condition at exchange items <br>